Air Tahiti Group

 Air Tahiti and maintenance

 The maintenance of Air Tahiti's aircraft is carried out at the airline's Engineering Centre.
 The maintenance programme is based on a cycle of 400 flight hours for ATRs.
 Its expertise is recognised by the manufacturer and the region's other airlines.
+Air Tahiti provides indeed occasionally major maintenance work on ATRs for other companies in the Pacific.

 Air Archipels

+Founded in 1996, Air Archipels is a private airline.
 A wholly owned subsidiary of the Air Tahiti group, Air Archipels operates flights for Tahitian organisations and for Air Tahiti, in particular medical evacuations using specially equipped aircraft.
 It makes 90% of urgent medical evacuations.
+The company also offers private custom flights to all destinations in the Polynesian islands that are open to civil air traffic.
+It operates three Beechcraft B200 King Air and two Twin Otter DHC6-300 aircraft.

 Bora Bora Navettes runs the shuttle service across the Bora Bora lagoon between the islet where the airport is located and the village of Vaitape on the main island.
 It is a 97% subsidiary of Air Tahiti, the commune of Bora Bora being the other partner in the company.